ryan-mcclue/unsw/comp3331/wk1/week1.md

   - IP address of router is gateway as it serves as host's way out of network a host will have a default gateway, which is a particular interface IP address of a router (router can have multiple interface IP addresses)
   - routers typically deployed in hierarchies, allowing better scaling, faster connections, more robusticity and route summarisation (i.e. reduction of routes through subnetting)

+  - a host may have two interfaces, e.g. WiFi and ethernet

 * OSI (just a model to conceptualise, not rigid. e.g. router that has Access Control List will look at L4 header):